Skip to main content

 00:21:48:22 – 00:22:26:05

-The purpose.
-So I think what people end up doing is some people measure the inputs that are what degree is purpose that’s then used to the culture of the and all that.
+So, I think what people end up doing is, some people measure the inputs and the team’s inputs that are, to what degree is purpose referenced, used, tied to the culture all that.
 But I see a lot more organizations measuring the consequences.
-So I’ll give you one example.
-Like, you know, if you look at I look at one professional service organization where they measure value, like how are we driving value in the world we operate and they measure financial value, which they always had, but they now measure clients value, right?
+So, I’ll give you one example.
+Like, you know, if you look at – I look at one professional service organization where they measure value, like ‘how are we driving value in the world we operate’ and they measure financial value, which they always had, but they now measure clients value, right?

 00:22:26:12 – 00:22:57:28

-They also measure social value and they measure employee that.
-So they said, look, if we’re living on purpose, a purpose encompasses these four communities that we want to serve, I’ll be driving value to all four of them.
-And to what extent?
-And they measure and reward every partner in the firm around those four dimensions of abuse.
-I think you see people measuring outcomes of purpose or inputs that go into performance, but purpose itself even and company, they’re using all kinds of data.
+They also measure social value, and they measure employee value.
+So, they said, look, if we’re living our purpose, a purpose encompasses these four communities that we want to serve, are we driving value to all four of them, and to what degree?
+And they measure and reward every partner in the firm around those four dimensions of values.
+I think you see people measuring outcomes of purpose or inputs that go into purpose, but purpose itself.
+Even companies that are using all kinds of data,

 00:22:58:00 – 00:23:21:09